 - You give the lender a check for $575, or you authorize the lender to electronically debit your bank account.
 The lender gives you $500 in cash.

-- Two weeks later, you pay the lender $575.
-The lender may either debit your bank account, cash your check, or take cash or other payment from you, depending on how you agreed to repay the loan.
+- Two weeks later, you owe the lender $575.
+The lender will either debit your bank account, cash your check, or take cash or another form of payment from you, depending on how you agreed to repay the loan.

 - The bottom line: You paid $75 to borrow $500 for two weeks.

 Costs increase with rollovers.
-If you can’t repay the loan when it’s due, many lenders will let you extend the due date for another two or four weeks — but you must pay another fee.
-This is a “rollover.”
-Each time you roll over the loan, the lender will charge you a new fee, and you will still owe the entire original balance.
-With rollovers, the cost of the loan grows very quickly.
+If you can’t repay the loan when it’s due, many lenders will let you extend the due date for another two or four weeks — but you have to pay the fee that's due, plus a new fee to extend the due date.
+It's called a “rollover.”
+Each time you roll over the loan, the lender will charge you a new fee and you'll still owe the entire original loan amount.
+With rollovers, the cost of the loan goes up very quickly.

 Here’s how a typical rollover works:

-- Using the example above, on the original due date you don’t pay but instead roll over the two-week, $500 loan.
-The rollover will cost you another $75.
+- Using the example above, on the original due date you don’t repay the $500 loan.
+Instead, you pay only the $75 fee and roll over the $500 loan for another two weeks.
+The rollover will cost you another $75 fee.

 If you roll over the loan several times, you may pay hundreds of dollars in fees and still owe the original amount you borrowed.